 Let this article help you decide whether to go for a freelance graphic designer or boutique agency.

 Your brand is a unique and individual entity.
-It is easily dented, in the wrong hands your message can be blurred, misunderstood or ignored completely.
-So you need to be able to completely trust who you choose to articulate it in the marketplace.
-Not always so easy with so many vendors clamoring for your contract.
+It is easily damaged, in the wrong hands your message can be blurred, misunderstood or ignored completely.
+So you need to be able to completely trust who you team up with to articulate it in the marketplace.
+Not always so easy with so many vendors jostling for your contract.

-You may be trying to decide between working with a freelancer or hiring a creative agency to execute your work.
+You may be trying to decide between bringing in a freelancer or hiring a creative agency to execute your work.
 There’s a view that the two offers are much the same and many think it’s a better decision to go with a freelancer because the costs are often lower.
 But it’s not, unsurprisingly, as simple as that and you need to hire talent according to your particular situation.
-Remember, short term savings can cost your big in the long term.

 So let’s take a closer look at these two creative options.

 The gig economy is revolutionising the way businesses source design talent to work on their brand.
 The benefits are pretty clear up front.
 If you find a good freelancer, you know you’re likely to get a consistent result every time.
 You’re only working with one point of contact.
 They are usually able to work flexibly and they don’t need to be kept on any kind of retainer.
 Then of course there’s the cost.
 You’ll likely pay less for a freelancer than engaging a graphic design agency and all the built-in costs that come with it.